BlueBunnex/StellarVR/README.md

 - Download *StellarVR.unitypackage* from the Github and import into your Unity project
 - To import, navigate to **Assets > Import Package > Custom Package...** and select *StellarVR.unitypackage* from the file navigator
-- Optionally, open the demo scene and export it onto your mobile device to make sure everything is working.
+- Optionally, open the demo scene and export it onto your mobile device to make sure everything is working

 I forgot to put the license in the unitypackage, so until I do that make sure to download that as well <3